isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-lungs/index.md

 (in males and females), you'll notice book gills similar to what is in spiders.
 Researchers opine that book lungs developed from the
 [book gills](https://www.sciencedirect.com/science/article/pii/S1467803915000353)
 - but you'll find these externally.
-The genital operculum is the front flap� but it has no gills.
+The genital operculum is the front flap but it has no gills.
 Notably, the flap-like book gills seem to have developmned from legs and they allow respiration when the animal is under water.
 ## How Do Spiders Breathe Underwater?
 Some spiders like Scuba spider use their web like gills to breather when they're under water.
-Others like the Argyroneta aquatica will breathe via fine�abdomenal hairs to bubbles floating on the water surface.
+Others like the Argyroneta aquatica will breathe via fineabdomenal hairs to bubbles floating on the water surface.
 Some diving-bell spider use their web like a gill for breathing - particularly when they get under water.
 For example, [Stefan Hetz](http://www.activetouch.de/index.php?id=38) and